readysettech/docs-old/docs/guides/deploy-readyset-kubernetes.md

 # Deploy ReadySet with Kubernetes

-This page shows you how to run ReadySet yourself on [Amazon EKS](https://aws.amazon.com/eks/) in front of an [Amazon RDS](https://aws.amazon.com/rds/) for Postgres or MySQL database.
+This page shows you how to run ReadySet with Kubernetes on [Amazon EKS](https://aws.amazon.com/eks/) in front of an Amazon RDS Postgres or MySQL database.

-- First, you'll start a Kubernetes cluster on Amazon EKS with enough resources for a simple ReadySet deployment.
-For efficient networking and security, you'll use the same VPC as your database.
-- Next, you'll set up load balancing to handle traffic from outside of the Kubernetes cluster, and you'll configure your database to allow ReadySet to consume the database's replication stream.
-- Finally, you'll use ReadySet's Helm chart to deploy ReadySet into the Kubernetes cluster.

 !!! tip